Assistant Professor, VR Director, Screenwriter, Non-Profit Founder

 Design and teach courses in writing for Emerging Media, Film & Television.
 Integrate film studies with computer science and strategic communication.

-Adjunct Instructor, Department of Radio, Television and Film, Hofstra University 2013–2018
+Adjunct Assistant Professor, Department of Radio, Television and Film, Hofstra University 2013–2018

 Part-Time Lecturer, School of Media Studies, The New School 2016–2018